elydre/profanOS/README.md

 from disk such as drivers or file system extensions.

 profanOS is **not** a SASOS - single address space operating system, but part of the memory is shared, like kernel and modules.
-Processes can therefore freely access kernel functions.
+Processes can therefore freely access kernel memory.

 Here is a list of the main kernel features: